msampaio/musicontour/doc/glossary.rst

     Contour Equivalence Classes
-        Two csegs have equivalent class if they have the same comparison Matrix, or if they are related by identity, translation, retrograde, inversion and retrograde-inversion.
+        Two csegs have equivalent class if they have the same comparison Matrix, or if they are related by identity, translation, retrogression, inversion and
+        retrograded-inversion.

     Contour Interval (CI)
         Diference between two cpitch values in a cseg.